SchwarzIT/onyx/apps/docs/src/basics/appearance.md

 ## 4 px system

-The onyx unit system is based around the value of 4, which is scaled by multification.
+The onyx unit system is based around the value of 4, which is scaled by multiplication.
 This leads to a restricted set of values that guarantees a harmonious appearance.
 All of those values are described by tokens, that can be used for building the interface.

 ::: tip REM
 Although the unit system is based on pixel values, rem is used in development.